firebolt55439/Diep.io-Protocol/chrome_ext/README.md

-# Chrome Extension
+# About
-This chrome extension allows for snooping on two-way traffic between the diep.io client (Javascript) and the server (unknown language, most likely node.js or C/C++).
-All packets have been discovered by snooping with this extension.
+This Chrome extension allows for snooping on two-way traffic between the diep.io client (written in Javascript, primarily in `d.js`) and the server (written in an unknown language, most likely node.js or C/C++).

+All packets/protocol information so far has been discovered by using this extension.

 # Set-Up Instructions
 To set up this extension and modify it, go to chrome://extensions and click "Load